cnescatlab/i-CodeCNES/Home.md

 Select files to analysis, one or several, and then click on `i-Code CNES > Run analysis`.
 ## i-Code CNES CLI

-In your project folder, use the following command to analyze all files :
+In your project folder, use the following command to analyze all files:
 ```sh
 # Analyse whole project
 icode '**/*'